 Submissions can be of new or existing works, however artwork should have been made within 2 years of the submission date.

-To apply, please complete the application form with a good quality image of the finished work along with title, medium, size, year and a statement (250 words max) about how the work responds to the theme.
+To apply, please complete the application form with one good quality image of the work along with title, medium, size, year and a statement (250 words max) about how the work responds to the theme.
 Please also include a brief artist bio (250 words max).
 Statements and bios will be used to promote the winning works.

 Applicants can make up to 2 submissions and separate forms should be used for each submission.

 Please submit works by Friday 29 March 2019, 11:59pm GMT